rickyricky74/simple-smart-contract/README.md

   * Don't transfer the whole amount.
 One ```SMTKN``` or two is enough to give it a go and leave some for others to test.

   * Don't use this account for anything meaningful.
 The private key is shared here for the world to see and use.
+You have been warned.

 ### Usage